YunoHost-Apps/mattermost_ynh/README.md

 You can either :

 * Install from the Yunohost Admin web interface, by providing this URL: `https://github.com/YunoHost-Apps/mattermost_ynh`
-* Install from the command-line: `yunohost app install https://github.com/YunoHost-Apps/mattermost_ynh`
+* Install from the command-line: `sudo yunohost app install https://github.com/YunoHost-Apps/mattermost_ynh`

 ## Upgrading